 This requirement has the potential to cause a number of issues for many ISVs, because the process of handling those payments directly by becoming your own payments institution is costly, time-consuming and complicated.
 But non-compliance with the new directive will lead to fines initially, and later, your business could be shut down altogether — so unfortunately, non-compliance is not an option.

 Short of becoming your own payments institution, which comes with unnecessary costs and financial risks, you need to streamline the operational flow of funds using regulated third-party providers who can manage that flow for you.

-To avoid the IT headache caused by multiple, disparate solutions, you could partner with an All-in-One Payments Provider like BlueSnap.
-With one integration, one account, one platform with everything you need built in, you can easily manage payments under the new directive with few additional costs and no need for radical changes to your day-to-day business processes.
+To avoid the IT headache caused by multiple, disparate solutions, you could partner with an All-in-One Payments Platform like BlueSnap.
+With one integration, one account and one platform with everything you need built in, you can easily manage payments under the new directive with few additional costs and no need for radical changes to your day-to-day business processes.

 The good news is, if you can find the right partner to handle your payments under the new regulations, this will ultimately be a better, more appealing solution for your customers.
 Buyers today are expecting financial services that are fast, transparent and with few additional fees, and if you can meet those expectations with an integrated payment service provider, then you can differentiate yourself from your competitors.

 In today’s global economy, taking payments from around the world just makes sense — but that doesn’t mean it doesn’t come with its own set of challenges.
 Now that you understand the European regulation most relevant to ISVs and its impact on the way you do business, it’s time to take action.